 But the important parts are the non-starch polysaccharides like apiuman and the phenolic antioxidants.
 Recent research has shown they protect against inflammation in the digestive tract, particularly with the acid levels in the stomach that could lead to laryngopharyngeal reflux.

-And that is just 1 stalk!
-16 oz of celery juice takes about 12-15 stalks.
+And that is just 1 rib!
+16 oz of celery juice takes about 12-15 ribs or one full stalk.

 Make sure to buy organic as celery is in the dirty dozen list of vegetables most likely to be sprayed with pesticides.